jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getPrdJsonViewContent`

-**Summary:** This function retrieves and returns the content of a JSON object.
+**Summary:** This function retrieves the content of a JSON object for viewing.

 **Signature:** `function getPrdJsonViewContent(json: any)`